shajiahmed/AEMjsinvalidatepathrte/README.md

 # JS Invalidate Path and RTE

-In AEM 6.1 & 6.2 RTE, link plugin and path always starts with /content.
-As soon as author starts typing / it automatically suffixed with content.
+In AEM 6.0, 6.1 & 6.2 RTE  link plugin and path browser appends content automatically, as soon as author starts typing / .

 Some environments have requirement to have both aem and non-aem links on the same domain.